woveon/wovtools/README.md

 **wov-push-env** - Copies the env files (conf and k8s), into an Archive, from which we can deploy.
 This works with pushing secrets and containers into the Archive (which is actually several storage mediums).

+**wov-pushcode-check** - Check if the code in git repos has been pushed.
+Called automatically when needed.

+**wov-pushenv-check** - Check if the env files have been pushed to the archive.
+Called automatically when needed.

 ## Deploy Step